Korean independence movement: Expatriate and foreign groups

+Korean American Philip Jaisohn (Seo Jae-pil) organized the First Korean Congress in Philadelphia that was attended by over 200 delegates and American sympathizers to rally support for Korean independence.

-Sun Yat-sen was an early supporter of Korean struggles against Japanese invaders.
-By 1925, Korean expatriates began to cultivate two-pronged support in Shanghai: from Chiang Kai-Shek's Kuomintang, and from early communist supporters, who later branched into the Chinese Communist Party.
+Chinese republican revolutionary Sun Yat-sen was an early supporter of Korean struggles against Japanese occupiers.
+By 1925, Korean expatriates began to cultivate two-pronged support in Shanghai: from Chiang Kai-Shek's Kuomintang, to early Chinese communist supporters, who later branched into the Chinese Communist Party.

-Little real support came through, but that which did develop long-standing relationships that contributed to the dividing of Korea after 1949, and the polar positions between south and north.
+Many foreign Christian missionaries in Korea, such as Frank W. Schofield, risked their own safety to document and publicly exposed Japanese brutality during the March First Movement.
+U.S. Senators and Representatives such as Selden P. Spencer and George W. Norris openly criticized the Japanese occupation of Korea and introduced resolutions advocating for Korean self-determination.

 Royalist influence

 The constant infighting within the Yi family, the nobles, the confiscation of royal assets, the disbanding of the royal army by the Japanese, the execution of seniors within Korea by Japan, comprehensive assassinations of Korean royalty by Japanese mercenaries, and surveillance by Japanese authorities led to great difficulties in royal descendants and their family groups in finding anything but a partial leadership within the liberation movement.
 A good many of the righteous army commanders were linked to the family but these generals and their righteous army groups were largely dead by 1918, and cadet members of the families contributed towards establishing both republics post-1945.